RayshenOmega/ToF-Boss-Tracker/readme.md

 ### Tower of Fantasy Discord Boss Tracker Bot
 ## About

-This is a fork of SloneFallion's original [World Boss Tracker Bot](https://github.com/SloneFallion/tof-boss-tracker) for Tower of Fantasy, which has been heavily modified for Aestral Noa's English Community Discord server.
+This is a fork of SloneFallion's original [World Boss Tracker Bot](https://github.com/SloneFallion/tof-boss-tracker) for Tower of Fantasy, which has been heavily modified by Aestral Noa's English Community Discord server.
+And futher modded by Raysen.

 **Changes from the original:**